fayleenpc/tj-jeans/README.md

-Complete Rest API, Rest Json, gRPC implementation + full stack.
+Complete Rest API, Rest Json, gRPC implementation + full stack. ( for public purposes )

 The rest is open source code use wisely